My Earnest Sunday School Teacher hat is on:

 Dreidels are great teaching tools.
 To paint and decorate a dreidel means a kid learns the 4 Hebrew letters and how to form them, and the Hebrew acronym that points to the reason for the season: Nes Gadol Haya Sham (A great miracle happened there.)
 And, there’s the dreidel game, of course, which reinforces the letter names, and all the fine motor stuff.
 Here’s my printable cheat sheet for all the letter info (good for showing to kids as they create).

 There’s still time to get blank wooden dreidels for a class, party, home or carnival.
-My supply is manufactured by JET and sold by Benny’s Educational Toys in bulk with a 35$ minimum.
-Kids can paint with washable paint, which ends up being more of a color wash (the wood grain shows through many colors), or with tempera, poster or acrylic.
+My supply is manufactured by JET but also sold by Benny’s Educational Toys in bulk.
+Kids can paint with washable paint, which ends up being more of a color wash (wood grain shows through most colors), or with tempera, poster or acrylic.
 For a subtle wash, watercolors work, too.
 When dry, kids can add lines with metallic Sharpies or ordinary permanent pens.

 If you despise paint, let the kids go nuts with broad waterbased markers.